 About 40 percent of American women deal with overactive bladder (OAB) symptoms daily.
 And that’s likely a low estimate because many women who suffer with this problem never talk about it.
 I am always working with patients to help them identify their best treatment options to decrease their sensation that they have to urinate all of the time and in some cases leak urine because they don’t make it to the bathroom in time.

 My primary goal is to work with patients and aid them with developing a treatment strategy that is suitable to their lifestyle and can provide them with long-term success in reducing their symptoms.
 In most cases, we start by recommending that patients modify behaviors that may be acting to worsen symptoms.
 This typically includes diet changes, tobacco cessation, weight loss and initiating Kegel exercises.
-You can find more information on Kegels in an article I was interviewed for on Dr. Oz’s The Good Life website.

 For those who don’t respond, we try medications, or perhaps a pessary.
 And if those don’t stem the tide, percutaneous tibial nerve stimulation (PTNS) is a great option for an appropriate individual and may help prevent a more invasive surgical treatment.